 - Stir in minced garlic and cook for another minute.

-- Sprinkle in the Cajun seasoning and stir well to coat the vegetables.
+- Sprinkle in the Cajun seasoning and stir well to coat the vegetables, or try alternatives from Cajun seasoning substitutes and blends if you need a milder mix.

 - Pour in chicken or seafood broth and bring to a gentle simmer.